antaresproject/docs/docs/services/assets.md

 ```

-As visible the declaration has an additional attribute `data-main` which is used to indicate the script that is a starting point of a given view.
-What this file should look like will be explained in the further part of the post, but before the modules declaration with the use of RequireJS will be shown, you need to recall what JavaScript module is.
+As you can see, the declaration has an additional attribute `data-main` which is used to indicate the script that is a starting point of a given view.
+What this file should look like will be explained in the further part of the post.
+But before the components' declaration with the use of RequireJS will be presented, you need to understand what the module in JavaScript is.

 ### Pattern

-Since there is no syntax allowing for package creation in the JavaScript, a module's pattern has been created which allows for an appropriate structuring and separation of large amount of code.
+Since there is no syntax that enables the package creation in the JavaScript, a module's pattern has been created that ensures an appropriate structuring and separation of large amounts of code.

-When creating a module, the first step is to define the 'namespace' which is a simulation of the namespaces' known from the other programming languages (in JavaScript there is no appropriate syntax).
-It is done by declaring a single global variable which is a 'root' of all namespaces' and then appropriate containers for objects (specific 'namespaces') are created.
+When creating the module, the first step is to define the 'namespace' which is a simulation of the namespaces known from the other programming languages (there is no appropriate syntax in JavaScript).
+It is completed by declaring a single global variable being a 'root' of all namespaces and then creating appropriate containers for objects (specific 'namespaces').
 Take a look at the example below ('init.js' file):

 ```js
 var APP = window.APP || {}; // create namespace for our app
 APP.modules = {}; // namespace for modules
 ```

-Within the first line the global variable is defined and then a container for modules must be added - in this manner `APP.modules` namespace is created.
-Having a namespace, you can create another modules.
-To begin with, the 'mod' module (in a separate 'mod.js' file):
+The mentioned global variable is defined in the first line and then a container for modules has to be added - this is how the `APP.modules` namespace is created.
+Once you have a namespace, you can create another modules.
+Let's start with the 'mod' module (from the separate 'mod.js' file):

 ```js
 // create module in 'APP.modules' namespace